mmkal/trpc-cli/README.md

 Flags:
   -h, --help                 Show help
-      --step <number>        Mark this many migrations as executed --to <value>           not: [object Object]
+      --step <number>        Mark this many migrations as executed; Do not use with: --to --to <string>          Mark migrations up to this one as exectued; Do not use with: --step

 ```
 <!-- codegen:end -->

 <!-- codegen:start {preset: custom, require: tsx/cjs, source: ./readme-codegen.ts, export: command, command: './node_modules/.bin/tsx test/fixtures/migrations search.byContent --help'} -->
-`node path/to//migrations search.byContent --help` output:
+`node path/to/migrations search.byContent --help` output:

 ```
 search.byContent